240415-NET/JoshuaLee/Project_1/SweatyMcSweatyface/Proposal_Project1_SweatyMcSweatyface.md

 create a new profile with a given username, and an auto-generated userID (business logic/controller) ~~ we need to then store this profile in our data store (data access layer) ~~ ~~ if a given username already exists, prompt the user to provide a different username ~~

+Still to do:
+1. Fix connections to the various menus
+2. Finish Storage coding
+3. Start working on additonal workout enhancements/calculations
+4. Create Workout menue more in-depth